Eppo-exp/eppo-docs/docs/experiments/holdouts.md

 ## Experiment Analysis

-Experiments during the enrollment period will proceed like normal on Eppo, with the only divergency being that subjects logged with a `holdout` key  being omitted.
+Experiments during the enrollment period will proceed like normal on Eppo, with the only divergency being that subjects logged with a `holdout` key will be omitted.

 ## Holdout Analysis